BloomingTears/BloomingTears/README.md

-# 👋 Hi there, I'm Conor
+# 👋 Hi there, I'm Brendan

 Welcome to my GitHub!
 I'm a cybersecurity enthusiast with a passion for securing systems and solving complex security challenges.
 I recently earned the **Google Cybersecurity Professional Certificate**, where I gained hands-on experience in identifying risks, detecting threats, and responding to incidents using industry-standard tools and practices.